PokeyzRule/project-juicyboys/doc/sprint0/process.md

 Keshavaa will be the product owner, this means that he assigns tasks and are responsible for management of the various components of Jira; as well as checking to make sure customer's requirments are met by our team.
 While our TA is the Scrum Master.

 ### Prioritizing User Stories

+Currently we have a very simple way of assigning priority to user stories.
+Currently the core features are denoted with "Most Important" in the product backlog followed by features that are necessary but not as integral to the application denoted with "Important".
+Finally there are features we wish to add denoted by "Not Criticai", since these features aren't tied to the usability of the application.
+A bigger breakdown of priority may be done in the future perhaps when stories are assigned in the sprints, but for now this system works to show what's a core story, important story, and a "nice to have" story.